Hoplite-Consulting/EPSS-CLI/README.md

 # Python EPSS API

-The Python EPSS API is an asynchronos python script that utilizes First.org's EPSS API to parse through CVE's and return the EPSS scores and percentiles appended to the last columns of a CSV file.
+The Python EPSS API is an asynchronos python script that utilizes First.org's EPSS API to parse through CVE's within a CSV and return the EPSS scores and percentiles appended to the last columns of the file.
 This was tested utilizing CSV output from Tenable.io and Nessus Professional.

 The **epss.py** script will read a CSV file, identify the CVE's within, and append the corresponding EPSS score and percentile to the last columns in the CSV file utilizing the [EPSS API](https://api.first.org/data/v1/epss).

-The **cve-epss.py** script is a standalone API that will retrieve the EPSS and percentile for a given CVE.
+The **cve-epss.py** script is a standalone python script that will retrieve the EPSS and percentile for a given CVE via the [EPSS API](https://api.first.org/data/v1/epss).
 This can also handle multiple CVE's as well as dates for EPSS scores and percentiles at a given point in time.

 Written by [Oliver Scotten](https://www.github.com/oliv10).